What's Up Doc? (Australian TV series): Programming

-When the show aired on weekday afternoons the cartoon series that were shown were Pinky and the Brain or Freakazoid! on Monday's, Looney Tunes and Merrie Melodies on Tuesday's and Thursday's, Animaniacs or The Sylvester and Tweety Mysteries or Waynehead on Wednesday's and Batman: The Animated Series or The New Batman Adventures or Batman Beyond or Pinky, Elmyra and the Brain on Friday's.
+When the show aired on weekday afternoons, the cartoon series that were shown were Pinky and the Brain or Freakazoid! on Mondays, Looney Tunes and Merrie Melodies on Tuesdays and Thursdays, Animaniacs or The Sylvester and Tweety Mysteries or Waynehead on Wednesdays and Batman: The Animated Series or The New Batman Adventures or Batman Beyond or Pinky, Elmyra and the Brain on Fridays.

 When the show aired on Saturday mornings there were additional series shown including The Porky Pig Show, The Road Runner Show, Tiny Toon Adventures, Taz-Mania, Superman: The Animated Series, Free Willy and Beetlejuice.